1.4 Examples of high profile cyber security breaches

 Adobe was forced to change the log in details of every one of its users and to greatly improve its own security.
 And, of course, users sued Adobe for not protecting their information.

-You can check to see if your email address was included in this information that was stolen by visiting:and entering your email address into the email input box.
+You can check to see if your email address was included in this information that was stolen by visiting: https://haveibeenpwned.com/ [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] and entering your email address into the email input box.

 Is Adobe alone, or are other companies holding valuable data but not protecting it properly?